Police Looking for Suspect in Attempted Rape and Robbery

 Investigators say it was around 9:00 a.m. on Sunday inside of the Lillian Wald Houses when he followed a 53-year-old woman into her building, and forced his way into her apartment.

-Police say one they were inside, the man took out a knife and attempted to rape her.
-He then took her cellphone and twenty dollars in cash before running away on foot.
+Police say once they were inside, the man took out a knife and attempted to rape her.
+He then took her cell phone and twenty dollars in cash before running away on foot.

 The victim was taken to Beth Israel Medical Center for treatment.